 Gina’s career has spanned over 20 years and has included performing, choreographing, and teaching.
 As a professional dancer, she performed works by many of modern dances’ most influential choreographers, they include: Dwight Rhoden, Ulysses Dove, Donald McKayle, Merce Cunningham, Talley Beatty, Anna Sokolow, BeBe Miller, Donald Byrd, and many more.
 While performing with The Dayton Contemporary Dance Company from 1990-1998, Gina toured Germany, Russia, France, and throughout the United States.
 During her tour of the United States, she had the honor of performing at Lincoln Center, The Kennedy Center, and The Joyce Theatre.
 In 1997 she was featured in the PBS special “Free to Dance,” dancing the lead duet in Talley Beatty’s “The Stack Up.”
 Gina finished up her professional dance career by winning the 1997 Josie Award for Outstanding Female Concert Dancer.

-Gina received her B.F.A. in Dance Performance from Southern Methodist University and is currently an Assistant Professor of Dance at Wright State University.
+Gina received her B.F.A. in Dance Performance from Southern Methodist University and is currently an Associate Professor of Dance at Wright State University.

 B.F.A. in Dance Performance Southern Methodist University